Why Do Kids Leave the Church? Don't Forget Bad Theology!

 There are many more examples I could share.
 And yet the larger point is that bad theology lies at the heart of why so many young people disengage the church (and the faith).
 If we are going to help kids develop a vibrant faith, we must unequivocally help them develop deep and balanced theological convictions.

 My point is not to argue that theology is the only issue.
 After all, even the demons have perfect theology (James 2:19)!
-But in our postmodern world, many people downplay theology at the expense of community and relationships.
+But in our secular and postmodern world, many people downplay theology at the expense of community and relationships.
 The reality is that we need both the gospel (and the theological understanding of how it relates to all of life), and healthy relationships.
 The Apostle Paul said it best: “So, being affectionately desirous of you, we were ready to share with you not only the gospel of God but also our own selves, because you had become very dear to us” (1 Thessalonians 2:8).